awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 ## Key\-value storage for every build<a name="key-value-storage-for-every-build"></a>

-The **envCache** provides key\-value storage at build time\.
-Values stored in the envCache can only be modified during a build and can be re\-used at the next build\.
-Using the envCache, we can store information on the deployed environment and make it available to the build container in successive builds\.
-Unlike values stored in the envCache, changes to environment variables during a build are not persisted to future builds\.
+The `envCache` provides key\-value storage at build time\.
+Values stored in the `envCache` can only be modified during a build and can be re\-used at the next build\.
+Using the `envCache`, we can store information on the deployed environment and make it available to the build container in successive builds\.
+Unlike values stored in the `envCache`, changes to environment variables during a build are not persisted to future builds\.

 Example usage: